From Product Hilbert Spaces to the Generalized Koopman Operator and the Nonlinear Fundamental Lemma: Proof of Theorem

-\begin{IEEEbiography}[{ }]{Mircea Lazar} was born on March $\text{4}^{\text{th}}$, 1978 in Iași, Romania and is an associate professor in Constrained Control of Complex Systems at the Department of Electrical Engineering, Eindhoven University of Technology, Eindhoven, the Netherlands.
-His research interests cover stability theory, Lyapunov functions, distributed control, and constrained control of non-linear and hybrid systems, including model predictive control.
+\begin{IEEEbiography}[{ }]{Mircea Lazar} was born on March $\text{4}^{\text{th}}$, 1978 in Iași, Romania and is an Associate Professor in Constrained Control of Complex Systems at the Department of Electrical Engineering, Eindhoven University of Technology, Eindhoven, the Netherlands.
+His research interests cover stability theory, Lyapunov functions, artificial intelligence for prediction and control, and constrained control of non-linear and hybrid systems, including model predictive control.
 His research is driven by control problems in power systems, power electronics, high-precision mechatronics, automotive and biological systems.
 Dr. Lazar received the European Embedded Control Institute PhD Award in 2007 for his PhD dissertation.
-He received a VENI personal grant from the Dutch Research Council (NWO) in 2008 and he supervised 13 PhD researchers (2 received the cum laude distinction).
-Dr. Lazar chaired the $\text{4}^{\text{th}}$ IFAC Conference on Non-Linear Model Predictive Control in 2012 and he was a semi-plenary speaker at the 2023 European Control Conference.
-Currently, he is a co-chair of the IFAC Technical Committee (TC) 2.3 Non-Linear Control Systems, an active member of the IFAC TC 1.3 Discrete Event and Hybrid Systems, and an associate editor of IEEE Transactions on Automatic Control. \end{IEEEbiography}
+He supervised 15 PhD researchers (2 received the cum laude distinction).
+Dr. Lazar is currently appointed as Chair of the IFAC Technical Committee (TC) 2.3 Non-Linear Control Systems and as Associate Editor of IEEE Transactions on Automatic Control. \end{IEEEbiography}